 Determining your needs and wants in an MBA program

-How important are these 7 factors to you?
+How important are the following 7 factors to you?

 Whether or not you get a chance to visit schools before compiling your school list, consider the following factors and decide what’s important to you in each category:

-This category includes the curriculum structure and approach (for example, preset concentrations versus flexible), strength in particular disciplines, professors in your areas of interest, degree of analytic rigor, opportunity to take courses outside the b-school, and study abroad options.
+This category includes the curriculum structure and approach (for example, preset concentrations versus flexible), depth in particular disciplines, professors in your areas of interest, degree of analytic rigor, opportunity to take courses outside the b-school, opportunities for practical application, and study abroad options.

 Recruiting for both internships and post-MBA positions should be relatively strong for your goals.
 But students’ actual need for this service varies depending on their existing contacts and resources.
 Similarly, some people have more need than others of career services’ support.

-Most people will want to see that the school hosts clubs and activities in their areas of professional interest.
-Other than that, do you want certain volunteer activities, arts or cultural activities, religious resources, or political opportunities?
+Most people will want schools that hosts clubs and activities in their areas of professional interest.
+Beyond that, do you want certain volunteer activities, arts or cultural activities, religious resources, or political opportunities?
 Are you looking for people who share your interests?
 If you don’t find something you need, would it be easy to initiate a club or activity?

 This factor is critical to some, insignificant to others, and somewhere in between for most.
 There is brand in your own perspective, and brand in the eyes of your prospective employers.
 Probably the latter is more important and less open to compromise.
 Do not mistake “brand” for “ranking.”
 If you need a highly competitive program such as Columbia or Wharton, that’s fine.
 But the issue isn’t “top 5”; it’s the value of the specific school brands for your context.

-Do you prefer a warm and fuzzy or a hard driving learning environment?
+Do you prefer a warm and fuzzy or a hard-driving learning environment?
 Everyone wants diversity, it seems, but what kind: geographic, professional, functional, ethnic, religious?
 Do you prefer a small, close-knit campus or a large, teeming one?
-Does it matter to you if the student body has a more conservative or liberal orientation?
+Does it matter to you if the student body has a more conservative or more liberal orientation?

 Where would you like to be?
 Start broad, like continent.
 Many non-US applicants think globally, considering programs in Asia, Europe, or the US.
 Many Americans however remain fairly US-centric almost reflexively.
 If you are an American traveling abroad, try to visit some of the overseas MBA programs.
 You will be pleasantly surprised.